katalon-studio/katalon-studio-testing-framework/README.md

-Katalon Studio's Open Source Built-in Keywords
+Katalon Studio's Open-source Built-in Keywords
 ==============================================

 ## What is it for